 Is this a saturated regression model?
 Explain your answer.

 Yes, this is a saturated regression model because the number of possible values in the predictor of interest modeled is the same as the number of parameters resulting from the regression analysis.
 In this case, the predictor variable (High LDL) has two possible values (High LDL and Low LDL) and the regression produces two parameters (slope and intercept).

+Complete and correct.

+3/3

 For subjects with low LDL, what is the estimated odds of dying within 5 years?
 What is the estimated probability of dying within 5 years?
 How do these estimates compare to the observed proportion of subjects with low LDL dying within 5 years?

 For subjects with low LDL, the estimated odds of dying within 5 years is .205.
 The estimated probability of dying within 5 years is .17.
 The observed proportion of subjects with low LDL dying within 5 years is also .17 and exactly matches the estimated probability of dying within 5 years.
 This is then equal to the estimated odds/(1+estimated odds).

+The reported estimates are correct, but method of acquiring the odds from a logistic regression was not stated. (-1) Minor note: report 0.170 instead of 0.17.

+2/3

 For subjects with high LDL, what is the estimated odds of dying within 5 years?
 What is the estimated probability of dying within 5 years?
 How do these estimates compare to the observed proportion of subjects with high LDL dying within 5 years?

 For subjects with high LDL, the estimated odds of dying within 5 years is .158.
 The estimated probability of dying within 5 years is .137.
 The observed proportion of subjects with high LDL dying within 5 years is also .137 and exactly matches the estimated probability of dying within 5 years.
 This is then equal to the estimated odds/(1+estimated odds).

+The reported figures are incorrect (-1).
+It is possible author incorrectly interpreted the slope of the logistic regression (-0.15863) as odds.
+Sample estimates are also incorrect: the sample proportion of subjects with high LDL dying within 5 years is 0.131, while the sample odds is 0.151.
+Method for acquiring estimates not stated (-1).

+1/3

 Give full inference regarding the association between 5 year mortality and high LDL levels.
 How does this differ from the inference that was made on problems 5 and 6 of homework #1?
 What is the source of any differences?

 From logistic regression analysis, I estimate that those individuals with high LDL (defined as LDL greater than or equal to 160 mg/dL), the odds of death are 32.7% lower than they are for those individuals with low LDL, though this is not statistically significant (P=.376).
 A 95% CI suggests that this observation is not unusual if subjects with high LDL might have odds of death that was anywhere from 56.13% lower to 36.53% higher than the group with low LDL.

+Methods for the inference were not stated (-2).
+Differences and sources of differences with problem 5 of homework 1 were not reported, nor for problem 6 (-5).
+Although it is mentioned that a result is not significant, the consequence on the null hypothesis is not stated (-1).
+Since the logistic regression considers odds ratios, the analysis would have been most appropriately based on the odds ratio in this case. (-1).

+1/10